Street Woman Fighter: Episode 8 (October 19, 2021)

-The Men of Women Mission continues with the performances and Judges' scores for HolyBang, PROWDMON and YGX being revealed.
+The Men of Women Mission continues with the performances and Judges' scores for HolyBang, Prowdmon and YGX being revealed.

 The Global Popular Vote Scores for all the crews are revealed and added to their Judges' scores in addition to the Jessi Choreography Mission score to calculate the final scores.
-HOOK, HolyBang, and CocaNButter have the three highest scores and move onto the final round.
+Hook, HolyBang, and CocaNButter have the three highest scores and move onto the final round.
 YGX and LACHICA placed 4th and 5th and were nominated for elimination.
 PROWDMON had the lowest score and was automatically eliminated.

-LACHICA faces off against YGX in a best-of-five dance battle.
-After an intense battle, LACHICA comes out on top and YGX is eliminated.
+Lachica faces off against YGX in a best-of-five dance battle.
+After an intense battle, Lachica comes out on top and YGX is eliminated.

 The finals is revealed to be another 2 part mission, the first being the Performance Sound Source Mission, where each crew will team up with an artist and create a new choreography to the artist's song, and the second being the Color of Crew Mission, where each crew will create and perform a choreography that shows off each crew's color.

 Episode 9 (October 26, 2021)

 This episode is the live finale of the program competition.
 The finals is composed of two missions, the Performance Song Mission and the Color of Crew Mission.
 The winner will be decided based on the following criteria: 70% live voting + 30% Global Popular Vote.
 Audience members in attendance include the four crews eliminated in the previous episodes, YGX, PROWDMON, WANT, and WAYB.

-The four finalist dance crews, HolyBang, HOOK, LACHICA, and CocaNButter, started the finale off with a performance to "7 Rings" by Ariana Grande.
+The four finalist dance crews, HolyBang, Hook, Lachica, and CocaNButter, started the finale off with a performance to "7 Rings" by Ariana Grande.

 The Performance Song Mission is the first mission to take place.
 In this mission, musical artists gift songs to the dance crews which will then create a performance with the song.
-Chungha gifted "Bad Girl" to LACHICA.
-CL gifted "CAVIAR" to CocaNButter.
-Simon Dominic and Loco gifted "NO BREAK" to HolyBang.
+Chungha gifted "Bad Girl" to Lachica.
+CL gifted "Caviar" to CocaNButter.
+Simon Dominic and Loco gifted "No Break" to HolyBang.
 Sunmi gifted "Too young to die" to HOOK.

 In the Color of Crew Mission, each crew will create a performance that expresses the color of each crew.
-The performance order is LACHICA, CocaNButter, HolyBang, and finally HOOK.
+The performances order are Lachica, CocaNButter, HolyBang, and Hook.

 All the leaders of the crews gave a special performance of "Hey Mama" by David Guetta from the Rank Mission.

-During the winner's announcement, LACHICA and CocaNButter came in third and fourth respectively.
+During the winner's announcement, Lachica and CocaNButter came in third and fourth respectively.
 HolyBang was announced as the winner leaving HOOK as runner-up.